 ABOUT ME

-My name is Dan Rimkus, and I am an Assistant Professor of Accounting at the University of Florida.
+My name is Dan Rimkus, and I am currently an Assistant Professor of Accounting at the University of Florida.

 My research primarily focuses on using lab experiments to study topics in auditing.
 In particular, I am interested in the evidence collection decisions of auditors, the willingness of client personnel to cooperate during evidence collection, and how various stakeholders react to changes in audit reporting.